4 Questions About Change Management and ERP

 All the key stakeholders involved in the failed project, which limped along for eight years, never achieved consistent alignment as to the vision, goals, or the desired Future State vision which should have defined future business processes, a future system context, and a long-range transformation plan.

-This issue could have been resolved if the project focus was business process improvement at the very start.
+This issue could have been resolved if the project focus were business process improvement at the very start.

 Your Questions About Change Management and ERP